 It’s best to mount the tires on a separate set of wheels because mounting and dismounting tires break down the beads over time.
 If your SUV didn’t come with a full-size spare, buy five tires and an extra wheel—and stash the spare in an area that’s easily accessible.

 Skid plates underneath the truck protect chassis components such as the oil pan, fuel tank, and transfer case from damage that could result in a breakdown.
 A bull bar protects the front of the vehicle from damaging branches or rocks that can pop up from the trail.

-Other essential accessories include a winch to either pull your own vehicle out of a ditch or help another truck stranded on the trail.
+Other essential accessories include a electric winch to either pull your own vehicle out of a ditch or help another truck stranded on the trail.
 You’ll also want a hitch for towing or installing a spare tire, bike, or gear rack.
 An inexpensive ball hitch usually costs less than $300, while gooseneck hitches for towing larger trailers run upwards of $1,500.
 See “How to Choose the Proper Tow Hitch.”

 For nights under the stars, consider a pop-up camper tent that holds multiple people.
 These tent mounts on the top of the SUV roof and can sleep as many as five people.
 Add camping furniture for comfort—and a stove for barbeque duties.
 See “Turn Your SUV into a Portable Campsite.”

 The key to staying within budget is to prioritize.
 For example, if you don’t need the extreme traction of a rock-crawling tire, consider a good all-terrain tire such as the General Grabber AT2, which costs about $450 for a set of four.